-Minister for the Prevention of Family Violence Gabrielle Williams announced $95,000 in funding for Rainbow Health Victoria to develop a vital family violence prevention training program.
+Minister for the Prevention of Family Violence Gabrielle Williams announced $95,000 in funding for Rainbow Health Australia to develop a vital family violence prevention training program.

 “This new funding will boost our ability to deliver our ground-breaking program aimed at the prevention of family violence experienced by LGBTIQ communities,” she said.